Using Perplexity for Deep OSINT Research

 Query 3: "[Company] product launches, market share, customer base"

-Result: Product releases, analyst reports, customer announcements
+Result: Product launches, analyst reports, customer announcements

 Query 4: "[Company] regulatory actions, legal issues"